Elleo/Hiraethus/README.md

-BrowserQuest
+Hiraethus
 ============

-BrowserQuest is a HTML5/JavaScript multiplayer game experiment.
+BrowserQuest is a HTML5/JavaScript multiplayer game based on Mozilla BrowserQuest.

 Documentation